-False fire alarms
+Preventing false fire alarms

 False alarms and their consequences

-• Mobilizing SSIL resources
+• Mobilizing SSIL resources.

-• Increasing response times for real emergencies
+• Increasing response times for real emergencies .

-• Raising the risk of incidents during emergency responses
+• Raising the risk of incidents during emergency responses.

-• Reducing occupants’ trust in alarm signals
+• Reducing occupants’ trust in alarm signals, which can hinder a safe evacuation.

 Important notice

-Eight ways to prevent false fire alarms
+8 ways to prevent false fire alarms in buildings

 • Cover manual fire alarm stations with certified protective boxes that activate the alarm as soon as they are manipulated.